aws-samples/amazon-cloudwatch-percentiles-high-volume-data-monitoring/README.md

 ## Use CloudWatch client-side metric aggregations for high volume data ingestion and monitoring

- Metric aggregations are available by publishing arrays of values and counts through the CloudWatch [PutMetricData API](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html).
+ Metric aggregations are available by publishing arrays of values and counts through the CloudWatch [PutMetricData API](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html) service.
 The [CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-first-instance.html) automatically aggregates data client-side to maximize efficiency.

+Previously, the Amazon CloudWatch PutMetricData API service only supported publishing a single data point per metric per API call.
+Now, you can use the client-side aggregations feature to publish arrays of values and counts (or histograms) to PutMetricData.
+With client-side aggregations you can send more data at lower cost, reducing the number of PutMetricData API calls.
+This results in lower resource utilization on your hosts.

 ## License Summary